-Mental Health in Miami, FL—Coaches, Therapists, and Counselors
+Mental Health Services in Miami, FL—Therapists, Counselors, and Life Coaches

 “I am bipolar, and I am proud.
 And that is why I wanted to write a book.

 To shine a light on mental illness, to be vulnerable about the days I let it take control and paid for it, and to tell anyone fighting a similar battle:

 You are not alone.
 You are not broken.” —AJ Lee

 Thriveworks Miami Counseling has an experienced, committed, and kind staff who has walked alongside many clients as they tackle fears, overcome anxieties, fight for treatment, and pursue their goals.
 Mental health is worth fighting for, and no one has to fight alone.
 If you think that you could benefit from starting a relationship with one of our counselors, therapists, or life coaches, please reach out.
 We have both onsite and online counseling appointments, and we can get you scheduled today.

 What Does Therapy Look Like?

 The most important part of therapy is the client who is seeking help.
 First and foremost, therapy looks like what the client needs it to look like.
 At Thriveworks Miami Counseling, we understand that each individual who walks through our doors has a unique perspective and faces unique circumstances.
 Therefore, each client gets an individualized treatment plan.

 Clients and counselors work together to clarify goals for their time together.
 Clients have the opportunity to let their therapist know what is happening in their lives, what challenges they are facing, and how they are feeling about the trajectory of their lives.
 Therapists may ask questions about each client’s family, career, physical health, relationships, mental health, and/or spirituality.
 With this information and with this mutual relationship in place, therapists will offer their expertise about next steps.
 For example: